uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 want to build something like diaspora but far far simpler.

-This blogging/social network platform will allow the importing of other sources of posts (github, twitter, etc.) as well allow the distributing sharing of posts and content.
+This blogging/social network platform will allow the importing of other sources of information (github) as well allow the distribution and sharing of posts and content.

-An author sitting on one server can aggregate the posts of their friends on other servers.
+An author sitting on one server can aggregate the posts of authors they follow on other servers.

-We are going to go with an inbox model where by you share posts to your friends by sending them your posts.
+We are going to go with an inbox model where by you share posts to your followers by sending them your posts.
 This is similar to activity pub: https://www.w3.org/TR/activitypub/ Activity Pub is great, but too complex for a class project.

 We also won't be adding much in the way of encryption or security to this platform.
 We're keeping it simple and restful.

-Choose at least 3 other groups to work with
+Choose at least 3 other groups to work with!

 ## Scenario

 I log into SocialDistribution.
-I see my stream which is filled with posts that have arrived in my inbox.
-I browse them and I click like on anything by friend Steph who is on another node.
+I see my stream which is filled with posts that have arrived in my inbox combined with public posts that my server knows about.
+I browse them and I click like on anything by my friend Steph who is on another node.

 When I click like, my node sends a like object to Steph's inbox that references her post.